 One of the main aims of the safety and security objective is to design human settlements in a way that promotes the safety and security of people living in those settlements.
 It therefore requires mainstreaming the concept within the practice of various planning and development practices as well as civil society programmes.
 The international standard of design for Community Protection through Environmental Design (CPETD) should become standard within the design of sustainable human settlements, as this comes directly from the White Paper on Safety and Security (1999).
-This strategy is to be rolled out by municipalities who have a responsibility in terms of the Municipal Systems Act, towards improving the "health and safety" of their communities and the CPTED strategy should be integrated into all IDP's as those that ensure the installation of street lights in high crime areas, the destruction or rehabilitation of dilapidated or disused buildings which serve as centres of crime, the cutting and maintenance of long grass and shrubs close to households.
-Other elements of this intervention focus on community policing through the implementation of awareness campaigns, the Adopt a Cop programme, and the implementation of National Crime Prevention Strategy.
+This strategy is to be rolled out by municipalities who have a responsibility in terms of the Municipal Systems Act, towards improving the "health and safety" of their communities and the CPTED strategy should be integrated into all Integrated Development Plans (IDPs)

 This intervention will ensure that housing and community development projects feature safety and security during their planning stages, and that they are subsequently supported by active maintenance.
-This will require collaboration and planning with COGTA and municipalities on supporting projects such
+This will require collaboration and planning with COGTA and municipalities on supporting projects such as those that ensure the installation of street lights in high crime areas, the destruction or rehabilitation of dilapidated or disused buildings which serve as centres of crime, the cutting and maintenance of long grass and shrubs close to households.
+Other elements of this intervention focus on community policing through the implementation of awareness campaigns, the Adopt a Cop programme, Operation Sukuma Sakhe, CCPAs and the implementation of National Crime Prevention Strategy.